AXIHIXA/Memo/notes/cpp/cpp_templates_the_complete_guide_notes.md

    This includes:
    – Syntax errors are discovered, such as missing semicolons.
    – Using unknown names (type names, function names, ...)
-     that don’t depend on template parameters are discovered.
+     that don't depend on template parameters are discovered.
-   – Static assertions that don’t depend on template parameters are checked.
+   – Static assertions that don't depend on template parameters are checked.
 2. At _instantiation_ time,
    the template code is checked (again) to ensure that all code is valid.
    That is, now especially, all parts that depend on template parameters are double-checked.